 Investing in Antique Oriental Rugs

-I'm inspired to write on this subject today as I'm witnessing investors' assets evaporating in some areas of the financial markets.
+I’m inspired to write on this subject as I witness investors’ assets evaporating in some areas of the financial markets.
 I have always felt that high-quality antique oriental rugs are a very safe place to park your money.
-If you plan to live with beautiful rugs for the rest of your life, once you've made the investment, antique oriental rugs are "the gifts that keep on giving."
+If you plan to live with beautiful rugs for the rest of your life, once you’ve made the investment, antique oriental rugs are “the gifts that keep on giving.”
 As an added bonus, the dividend a great rug pays is the enjoyment of beauty that you get every day you cast your eyes on it.

 Rugs have a history of appreciating in value over the long term.
 For this reason, I always advise my clients to take the long view, much as they would with a blue-chip stock.
 The most significant appreciation takes place over the span of a generation.
 Rugs bought in the early 20th century realized dramatic gains when they re-entered the market in the 1960s and 1970s.
 Similarly, the “right” rugs bought in the 1960s and 1970s are worth dramatically more today.